AtharvaNavlekar/CA/README.md

 ### Deploying via Google AI Studio

-This project was generated from the [Google AI Studio template](https://github.com/google-gemini/aistudio-repository-template) and is designed to run natively in AI Studio:
+This project is set up to deploy seamlessly through Google AI Studio:

 1. Push your code to GitHub.
 2. Connect the repository in [Google AI Studio](https://aistudio.google.com/).
-3. Configure your `GEMINI_API_KEY` and `APP_URL` in the **Secrets** panel.
+3. Configure `GEMINI_API_KEY` and `APP_URL` in the **Secrets** panel.
-4. AI Studio will automatically build and deploy the app to **Google Cloud Run**, injecting all secrets at runtime.
+4. AI Studio will build and deploy the app to **Google Cloud Run**, injecting all secrets at runtime automatically.

 ### Deploying Manually (Cloud Run / Any Node Host)